mxtommy/Kip/README.md

 2. Checkout this new Branch to get the source code locally.
 3. In a command shell (or in the Visual Code Terminal window), go to the root of you local project folder.
 4. Install project dependencies using NPM package and dependency manager: run `npm install`.
 NPM will read local Kip project dependencies (see Steps 2), download and install everything automatically for you.
-5. Build the app locally using Angular-CLI: from that same project root folder, run `ng build --base-href=/@mxtommy/kip/`.
+5. Build the app locally using Angular-CLI: from that same project root folder, run `ng build`.
 CLI tool will read local Kip project configuration and set the base href(see Tools - steps 4) and build everything.

 **Work**
 1. Fire up your local dev instance with CLI using `ng serve --configuration=dev` to enable the debugger map file loading.
-2. Point your favorite browser to `http://localhost:4200/` and voila!
+2. Hit Run/Start Debugging in Visual Code or point your favorite browser to `http://localhost:4200/` and voila!

 *As you work on source code and save files, the app will automatically reload in the browser with your latest changes.*